NativeScript/docs/content/index.md

 Some popular use cases:

-- Building iOS, Android and Vision Pro apps with a shared codebase (aka, cross platform apps)
+- Building Web, iOS, Android and Vision Pro apps with a shared codebase (aka, cross platform apps)
 - Building native platform apps with portable JavaScript skills
 - Augmenting JavaScript projects with platform API capabilities
 - AndroidTV and Watch development